 When top management is concerned that a digital transformation project is a waste of time, the project is deemed to fail.

 “The time has come for a technology that helps financial enterprises and insurance companies create and manage their front-end interactions with customers at market speed and reasonable cost.”
 Tal Daksal, EasySend

-The use of no-code/low-code platforms is one way organizations can democratize digital transformation.
-By giving business users the ability to solve their own challenges without involving the IT departments at each and every step, digital transformation initiatives can be pushed forward from every corner of the organization.
+The use of low-code/no-code platforms is one way organizations can democratize digital transformation.
+By giving business users the ability to solve their challenges without involving the IT departments at every step, digital transformation initiatives can be pushed forward from every corner of the organization.

 4. Focusing on technology, not the people

 “Businesses often forget about the culture, and ultimately, they suffer for it because you can’t deliver good service from unhappy employees.”
 Tony Hsieh, CEO of Zappos

 With digital transformation projects, it is easy to get carried away with shiny new technologies and forget that the driver of digital transformation is first and foremost - the people.

 Understanding how employees and customers are evolving, especially during the COVID-19 pandemic, is a crucial driver of success.
 Many digital transformation initiatives that focus on technology fail, as they do not consider the needs of real people - both customers and employees.
 When management is so preoccupied with whether they could, they don’t stop thinking if they should.